FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-22-java-version.md

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
 Ensure your server is turned off by clicking the "**Stop**{: .red }" button above the console.

-4. In the top navigation bar, hover over "Manage" then click on [Settings](https://client.falixnodes.net/server/settings).
+4. In the navigation menu, open the "Server Settings" category and navigate to [Settings](https://client.falixnodes.net/server/settings).

 5. Under the "Environment" dropdown, select the corresponding Java version according to your server version.